kamranahmedse/pipeline-js/README.md

 ## Introduction

-Pipeline JS allows you to implement the pipeline pattern while creating reusable pipelines in your Javascript applications.
-You can create pipelines consisting of one or more stages once and then process them using different payloads.
+Pipeline JS allows you to implement the pipeline pattern while creating **reusable pipelines** in your Javascript applications.
+You can create pipelines consisting of one or more stages once and then **process them using different payloads**.
 Pipeline processing is initiated by some payload and this payload will be passed from stage to stage in order to complete the required process.

 ### General Pipeline Example